-- 1. Insured parcels shall be entered on separate parcel bills and shall be listed individually.
-The entries shall show in respect to each insured parcel the insurance number and the office (and state or country) of origin as well as an indication of the weight division to which the parcel belongs, the same as in the case of ordinary parcels. - 2.
-The entry on the bill of any returned or redirected parcel must be followed by the word "Returned" or "Redirected" as the case may be. - 3.
-Each dispatching exchange office shall number the parcel bills in the upper left-hand corner, commencing each year a fresh series for each exchange office of destination.
+1. Insured parcels shall be entered on separate parcel bills and shall be listed individually.
+The entries shall show in respect to each insured parcel, the insurance number, the office (and state or country) of origin, an indication of the weight division to which the parcel belongs and the exact weight in grams.

+2. The entry on the bill of any returned or redirected parcel must be followed by the word "Returned " or "Redirected " as the case may be.

+3. Each dispatching exchange office shall number the parcel bills in the upper left-hand corner, commencing each year a fresh series for each exchange office of destination.
 The last number of the year shall be shown on the parcel bill of the first dispatch of the following year.